 - Use childproof door locks to prevent children from opening the doors.
-Using this feature will prevent children from opening the doors and accidentally falling out (see page 82). - Use the main power window switch to prevent children from opening the rear windows.
-Using this feature will prevent children from playing with the windows, which could expose them to hazards or distract the driver (see page 100).
+Using this feature will prevent children from opening the doors and accidentally falling out (see page 87). - Use the main power window switch to prevent children from opening the rear windows.
+Using this feature will prevent children from playing with the windows, which could expose them to hazards or distract the driver (see page 104).

 - Lock all doors and the trunk when your car is not in use.
-Children who play in cars can accidentally get trapped inside the trunk.

-Teach your children not to play in or around cars.
-Know how to operate the emergency trunk opener (US models only) and decide if your children should be shown how to use this feature (see page 84). - Keep car keys and remote transmitters out of the reach of children.
-Even very young children learn how to unlock vehicle doors, turn on the ignition, and open the trunk, which can lead to accidental injury or death.

-• Do not leave children alone in your vehicle.
+Children who play in vehicles can accidentally get trapped inside the trunk and be seriously injured or could die.
+Teach your children not to play in or around vehicles.
+Know how to operate the emergency trunk opener and decide if your children should be shown how to use this feature (see page 89). - Keep vehicle keys and remote transmitters out of the reach of children.
+Even very young children learn how to unlock vehicle doors, turn on the ignition, and open the trunk, which can lead to accidental injury or death. - Do not leave children alone in your car.
 Leaving children without adult supervision is illegal in most states and Canadian provinces, and can be very hazardous.
 For example, infants and small children left in a vehicle on a hot day can die from heatstroke.
 And children left alone with the key in the ignition can accidentally set the vehicle in motion, possibly injuring themselves or others.